-excellence in instruction that prepares individuals for positions of leadership and responsibility in management, finance and policy for public and nonprofit organizations;
+Prepares individuals for positions of leadership and responsibility in public and nonprofit organizations

 Stable funding for the Center began in 1965, shortly after the transition of the University of Wichita into Wichita State University.
 City of Wichita voters approved the adoption of a citywide mill levy dedicated to the new state university, and the University allocated a portion of the mill levy to the Center for Urban Studies for research and service focused primarily on the city.

 An instructional component, the Master of Urban Affairs degree (MUA), was added in 1972, the first degree being awarded in 1974.
 The MUA was a multi-disciplinary, problem-centered program drawing faculty and resources from a number of academic units across the university.
 Over time, the MUA began to focus more and more on public policy and on the administration of policy.
 In 1979, public administration faculty who had been a part of the department of political science moved to the Center for Urban Studies and additional faculty positions were added to the program.
 The MUA curriculum was revised in the early 1980s to better reflect the public administration emphasis of the program and its faculty.
 In 1983, the Center was named after Professor Hugo Wall, founder of the Center and national leader in city management professionalism.
 In 1984, the Kansas Board of Regents approved changing the MUA to the Master of Public Administration.